Beee4life/acf-city-selector/README.md

 ### Disclaimer

-This plugin is not finished yet.
+This plugin is as good as finished for its firs release.
 Using it, is at your own risk.
 If you do, keep the following in mind.

-* You have to set the city each time you update, since it doesn't load stored values (yet)

 * If you deactivate the plugin and reactivate it again, all cities are inserted again (but there's a truncate table option now).

 ### Tested on

-* Wordpress 4.8.2.
+* Wordpress 4.8.2
+* Advanced Custom Fields 4.4.12
 * Advanced Custom Fields Pro 5.6.2
-* NOT TESTED on the free ACF version (yet)

 #### To Do
 * [X] - Store values properly